 Case 1.
 Before and after prominent ear correction surgery (pinnaplasty).
 Internal stitches have been used to bring the top and middle of the ear inward and also to pull the whole ear closer to the skull.
 The arrow shows the scar which is already difficult to see even at this relatively early stage in healing.

 Case 2.
-Before and after prominent ear correction surgery (otoplasty) in a lady in her 20’s.
+Photos showing appearances before and after prominent ear correction surgery (otoplasty) in a lady in her 20’s.
 Internal stitches have been used to bring the top and middle of the ear inward and give definition to the antehelical fold.
 It was great to hear how the surgery improved this lady’s confidence.

 Risks of ear correction surgery